on this page:

 Kerri O'Shea is in her 3rd year as a Student-Athlete Retention Specialist.

 Before JJC, Kerri spent two years at Robert Morris University as a High School Relations Counselor and Academic Advisor.
 She also spent two years as the Assistant Varsity Softball Coach at her alma mater, Lincoln-Way Central High School in New Lenox, IL.
-For the past year she has worked within the Plainfield School District as a Long-Term Substitute High School Guidance Counselor.
+She has also worked within the Plainfield School District as a long-term substitute high school guidance counselor.

 Kerri is a graduate and former student-athlete of the University of St. Francis with a Bachelor of Science Degree in Visual Art with a focus in Graphic Design.
 She earned a Master's Degree and Type 73 certification at Lewis University in School Guidance and Counseling, where she was a Graduate Assistant Softball Coach for two years.

 Kerri grew up in New Lenox, IL and attended Lincoln-Way Central High School.
-She currently resides in Plainfield, IL with her husband Michael and two boys.
+She currently resides in Downers Grove, IL with her husband Michael and two boys.

 Athletic Department Administrative Assistant